4. Planning and implementation

 Read more about Creative Commons

 Creative Commons is an international, non-commercial organisation that promotes the sharing and use of creativity and information by means of free legal tools.
-The free and user-friendly copyright licenses of Creative Commons provide an easy and standardised way to give the public the right to share and re-use creative outputs on specific terms and conditions.
+The free and user-friendly copyright licenses of Creative Commons provide an easy and standardised way to give the public the right to share and reuse creative outputs on specific terms and conditions.
 Rather than replacing copyrights, the CC licenses operate alongside them.

 Read more about Creative Commons Finland’s work (in Finnish).